-K9 Medical Insurance Rant
+Canine Insurance Rant

-The average pet typically needs about $4,000 to $7,000 worth of treatment over their lifetime.
-You have to be realistic about how much you can actually do for your dog medically, no matter how much you love them.
+The average pet typically needs about $4,000 to $7,000 in treatment over their lifetime.
+Be realistic about how much you can actually do for your dog medically, no matter how much you love them.

 Conclusion on Health Insurance